Lets celebrate some really awful cars and their respective advertising.

 Despite being well into her seventies, my mum has a pretty good taste in music.
-With the exception of Michael Bubble or whatever his ruddy name is, the discs that she slings onto the sterogram reflect her generation to perfection.
-Beat pop combo’s like the Beatles, Nancy & Lee or Simon and Carbuncle nestle quietly alongside 7″ singles by solo artists such as Cilla Black and Tom Jones.
+With the exception of Michael Bubble or whatever his ruddy name is, the discs that she slings onto the stereo-gram reflect her generation to perfection.
+Beat pop combo’s like the Beatles, Nancy & Lee or Simple Simon and Fart Carbuncle nestle quietly alongside 7″ singles by solo artists such as Cilla Black and Tom Jones.
 Of all the artists of her younger times, only two make her wretch and tremble with agony – Englebert Humperdink and Petula Clark.

 Just like Superman has his Kryptonite, my dear Mother has Petula Clark.
 Just half a bar of Downtown or This is my song is enough to throw a God fearing woman into a murderous frenzy.
-I once asked her to explain her reasoning to her dislike only to be told “she’s so squeaky clean she makes me sick“.
+I once asked her to explain her reasoning to her dislike only to be told “she’s so squeaky clean she makes me bloody sick“.
 Many of you will most certainly disagree but when it comes to celebrities advertising something as expensive as a motor car, the advert needs to be slick, classy and perhaps… a little bit sexy maybe?

 A decision was made to launch an epic TV commercial that would run on the telly as well as local cinema’s, not to mention billboard and media adverts.
 Fast forward into the nineties and Brian May rocked us in the minute long Ford commercial where they claimed: everything we do is driven by you.
 It transformed Fords flagging UK fortunes by being an upbeat and power ballad inspired tune.
 Despite having lyrics that were simply dreadful, the rock riff had people tapping their feet all the way to the showroom.